Single-photon-added coherent state based postselected weak measurement: Quantum Fisher Information with different methods

-There are alternative methods to estimate parameters in quantum measurements.
-In this section, to demonstrate how weak-value amplification (WVA) compares with conventional measurement methods, we analyze how the precision achievable by WVA exceeds that of standard quantum metrology.
-We specifically focus on two widely used quantum measurement techniques—photon-number measurement and field-quadrature measurement—and illustrate the advantages of the WVA strategy for accurately extracting information about the interaction strength $\lambda$.
+Therefore, in the next subsection, we numerically investigate its behavior under different parameter regimes and compare it with alternative measurement methods.
+There are alternative methods to estimate parameters in quantum measurements with WVA strategy.
+We specifically focus on two widely used quantum measurement techniques photon-number measurement and field-quadrature measurement—and illustrate the advantages of the WVA strategy for accurately extracting information about the interaction strength $\lambda$.